-You might want to pick up stones now and put them in your pocket to bring home and set upon a mantle.
+You might want to pick up stones now and put them in your pocket to bring home and set on a mantle.
 Remember the mountains, you’ll say, and the lack of bears.

-Except when you return home there is beneath the boughs of the apple trees, splayed with four legs out, a bear.
+Except when you return home there beneath the boughs of the apple tree, splayed with four legs out, is a bear.
 There like a god, acting as if he owned the place.
 Owned the yard and its trees, this valley, these mountains, this whole big world and its drunken air, ripe with fruit.